IBMPredictiveAnalytics/SPSSINC_TRANS/Readme.md

 # SPSSINC TRANS
-## Apply a Python function to case data.
+## Apply a Python function to case data
  This procedure applies a Python function to the cases in

 ---